carpentries-incubator/ml4bio-workshop/guide/performance.md

 then recall is more important to you compared to precision.
-`Tony: this works but let's think of a different domain, cancer screening sensitivity is a debated topic` On the other hand, if your application is to screen for potential gene hits that you will verify experimentally later, and the experiments are extremely expensive and time-consuming, then you do not want to be played by the classifier too often, so precision is more important than recall.
+`Tony: this works but let's think of a different domain, cancer screening sensitivity is a debated topic` On the other hand, if your application is to screen for potential gene hits that you will verify experimentally later and the validation experiments are extremely expensive and time-consuming, then you do not want to be misled by the classifier too often.
+Precision is more important than recall.

 We note that although we treated the positive class as the interesting one and defined metrics with respect to it,